-MULTI F MAX REFRIGERANT CHARGE WORKSHEET
+MULTIF MAX WITH LGRED REFRIGERANT CHARGE WORKSHEET

-LG Multi F MAX outdoor units ship from the factory with a charge of R410A refrigerant.
-A trim charge will need to be added to take into account additional piping length.
+LG Multi F MAX with LGRED outdoor units ship from the factory with a charge of R410A refrigerant.
+A trim charge may need to be added to take into account additional piping length.